Foundations

 Through light and shadow, the work examines how secondary spaces are formed, shaped by material, openings and occupation.
 These projected conditions shift over time, extending the spatial experience beyond the physical form.

-Propesed street elevation #1
+Proposed street elevation #1

-Propesed street elevation #2
+Proposed street elevation #2

 Various sketches, models and photographs of the proposed concept.